rgnlg/atnlp/README.md

 # Advanced Topics in Natural Language Processing (ATNLP)

-The project is done by Duo Yang, Olga Iarygina, and Philine Zeinert as a part of the course Advanced Topics in Natural Language Processing at the University of Copenhagen
+The project is done by Duo Yang, Olga Iarygina, and Philine Zeinert as a part of the course Advanced Topics in Natural Language Processing at the University of Copenhagen <br />
 Dec 2021 - Jan 2022

 ### Paper